-6.6 Business and Financial Controls
+5.6 Business and Financial Controls

-Administrative functions are provided at four levels: the University, the Department (Physics, Math, and Astronomy at Caltech and the Kavli Institute of Astrophysics and Space Research at MIT), the LIGO Laboratory, and the Advanced LIGO Project.
-Advanced LIGO will rely on existing infrastructure to the greatest extent practical to minimize costs and to assure adherence to commercial practices and government requirements.
+Administrative functions are provided at four levels: the Institutes (Caltech and MIT), the Departments (Physics, Math, and Astronomy at Caltech and the Kavli Institute of Astrophysics and Space Research at MIT), the LIGO Laboratory, and the Advanced LIGO Project.
+The Business office of the LIGO Laboratory is at Caltech, and the great majority of the administrative functions are handled through Caltech.
+Advanced LIGO will rely on existing infrastructure to the greatest extent practical to minimize costs and to assure adherence to commercial practices and government requirements; resources at Caltech which are dedicated to Advanced LIGO will be funded by the MREFC support, in lieu of overhead charges.
 In some cases the university environment does not provide the infrastructure needed to manage a large development and construction effort.
 In these cases special systems are implemented at the LIGO Laboratory or Advanced LIGO Project level to buttress existing systems.